Table of Contents

 Meaning of Domicile

 The planets have a connection with, an influence upon, and a responsibility to their houses.
-The planets want to be able to see or monitor their houses (this is done by configuration, the topic of the next lesson), so they can more directly influence their affairs.
-When a planet is in a house it has the most direct influence on its affairs.
+The planets want to be able to see or monitor their houses (this is done by configuration, the topic of the next lesson).
+When they see their houses they can more directly influence the affairs of their houses.
+A planet has the most direct influence on the affairs of the house it is in.
 So a planet in its own house is less dependent on circumstance.
 It is more independent and unencumbered in its indications.
 Such a planet will be less dependent upon and influenced by the relationships it has with other planets, for good or ill.

 Each sign is either masculine and diurnal or feminine and nocturnal.
 This distinction is derived from the domiciles of the Sun and Moon.
 The Moon’s domicile, Cancer, is feminine and nocturnal.
 The Sun’s domicile, Leo, is masculine and diurnal.
 The signs then alternate in order as masculine/diurnal and feminine/nocturnal.
 I’ll just state them as diurnal or nocturnal, but know that diurnal signs were also said to be masculine, and nocturnal ones were said to be feminine.
 So, the next sign, Virgo, is nocturnal, then Libra is diurnal, Scorpio is nocturnal, Sagittarius is diurnal, Capricorn is nocturnal, Aquarius is diurnal, Pisces is nocturnal, Aries is diurnal, Taurus is nocturnal, and Gemini is diurnal.